 The Intertropical Convergence Zone (ITCZ) is located in an area between 15 ° latitude N and S of the equator.
-It is a place where north-east and south-east tradewinds meet and together with incoming solar radiation they can create some serious convective weather.
-The ITCZ is part of the global circulation dividing the planets weather into the northern and southern hemisphere.
+It is a place where north-east and south-east trade winds meet and together with incoming solar radiation they can create some serious convective weather.
+The ITCZ is part of the global circulation dividing the planets weather systems into the northern and southern hemisphere.

 This area is characterized by strong convective weather consisting of Cumulus and Cumulonimbus clouds with turbulence and heavy rain at times.
 The exact location varies with the seasons throughout the year and follows more or less the sun's zenith point.

-Aircraft crews passing through this area need to be fully aware of the effects of flying through the ITCZ and its related tradewinds.
+Aircraft crews passing through this area need to be fully aware of the meteorological effects of flying through the ITCZ and its related trade winds.

-The ITCZ is characterized by a number of properties: with low intensity tradewinds the resulting Cumulus (Cu) and Cumulonimbus (Cb) are isolated from each other.
-But with much stronger tradewinds you will see lines of very active Cb's and other clouds at higher levels.
+The ITCZ is characterized by a number of properties: with low intensity trade winds the resulting Cumulus (Cu) and Cumulonimbus (Cb) are readily isolated from each other.
+But with much stronger trade winds, you will see lines of very active Cbs and other clouds at higher levels in the area.

 Cloud tops may reach FL550 or 55000 feet.
-Even airliners will have to fly around these Cb's.
+Even airliners will have to fly around these massive Cbs.
 Pilots of lower flying aircraft will sometimes have to wait out the weather and avoid the periods the ITCZ is the most active.
-The ITCZ sees also some diurnal action so you will notice more activity during the afternoon from around 3 to 4 pm (15:00 - 16:00) local time.
+The ITCZ also sees some diurnal action so you will notice more activity during the afternoon from around 3 to 4 pm (15:00 - 16:00) local time.

-The width of the ITCZ varies from day to day and together with seasonal influences can reach an area of 300 to 500 nm wide.
-Which will result in crossing the ITCZ a good day of flying for a regular 100 kt aircraft.
+The width of the ITCZ varies from day to day and together with seasonal influences it can reach an area of 300 to 500 nm wide.
+Crossing the ITCZ will result in a good day of flying for a regular 100 kt general aviation aircraft.

-The ITCZ find its origin in the tradewinds from the north- and south-east around the equator.
-These winds meet and combined with incoming solar radiation rising air and convective action is the result.
-With enough moisture clouds and eventually thunderstorms may develop easily here.
+The ITCZ find its origin in the trade winds from the north- and south-east around the equator.
+These winds meet and combined with incoming solar radiation, forced rising of possibly unstable air and convective action is the result.
+With enough moisture, clouds and instability thunderstorms may eventually develop easily here.

-The location where these tradewinds meet is called the Intertropical Convergence Zone and aircraft and crew flying through the area will need to be prepared for these convective effects.
+The location where these trade winds meet is called the Intertropical Convergence Zone and aircraft and crew flying through the area will need to be prepared for these convective situations.
 Sometimes with serious effects to the safety of the flight.

-As cloud development in the ITCZ are basically of convective nature one may expect the same hazards as with common Cumulus (Cu) and Cumulonimbus (Cb) clouds.
-You will experience turbulence (sometimes heavy), downbursts, heavy rain, icing and hail.
-With these Cb's, thunder and lightning may be on the menu too.
+The type of cloud development in the ITCZ consists basically of convective nature, one may expect the same hazards as with common Cumulus (Cu) and Cumulonimbus (Cb) clouds.
+You will experience turbulence (sometimes heavy), down bursts, heavy rain, icing and hail during short periods of time.
+With these Cbs, thunder and lightning may be on the menu too!

-Due to the high angle of incoming solar radiation combined with high moisture content as a result to higher temperatures, especially over large oceanic regions, you may expect convective intensity to be much higher than on other higher latitudes (> 30° latitude north and south).
+Due to the high angle of incoming solar radiation combined with high moisture content as a result to higher temperatures, especially over large oceanic regions, you may expect the convective intensity to be much higher than at other higher latitudes (> 30° latitude north and south).